COVID-19: 38,000 actives cases in Massachusetts

 The true number of cases is likely higher because studies suggest some people can be infected and not feel sick.

-There were more than 1,000 people reported hospitalized Thursday because of confirmed cases of COVID-19, with more than 270 in intensive care units.
+There were fewer than 1,000 people reported hospitalized Friday because of confirmed cases of COVID-19, with about 260 in intensive care units.

 The average age of those hospitalized was 70.
-There were an estimated more than 38,000 people with current active cases of COVID-19 in the state.
+There were an estimated 37,000 people with current active cases of COVID-19 in the state.

 — Associated Press